-EDSC 3112 Secondary Teaching Methods
+EDSC 3212 Middle School Teaching Methods

-This course is designed to better prepare all secondary students for the secondary classroom by facilitating the development of knowledge in various teaching methods/strategies/techniques which are common to all disciplines.
-It will provide necessary background information and share fundamental knowledge to help the student develop a personal instructional theory, develop and present lesson plans in specific content areas, and help make teaching a successful experience.
-This course will be taken concurrently with a one-hour discipline-specific methods course and accompanying practicum.
+This course is designed to prepare all secondary students for the middle school classroom by facilitating the development of knowledge in various teaching methods/strategies/techniques which help all students learn.
+It will help candidates develop the knowledge, skills, and dispositions necessary to apply the content to the classroom for student mastery.
+This will help the candidate develop a personal instructional theory, develop and present lesson plans in specific content areas, and help make teaching a successful experience.
+This course will be taken concurrently with Middle School Practicum.
+(All Secondary Programs Enroll) (Fall Only)